shayanbalochofficial/CaseCobra/README.md

   - Used **uploadthing.com** for uploading images in /app/configure/upload/page.tsx and on /app/uploadthing/core.ts (made changes in core.tsx according to my app)
   - Working on core.ts and configuring it
   - Made uploadthing.ts in /src/lib/uploadthing.ts
+  - Faced a lot of errors in uploads page, took a lot of time to solve em
+  - compiled all the user steps to guide the user in a component in src/components/Steps.tsx
+  - completed steps.tsx

 - **No AI assistance** — all logic, layout, and styling hand-coded by me.